-The DAC is composed of four members: three external members appointed by the Treasury Board and one internal member.
-Laura Talbot-Allan, Glenn Janes and Pierre Tremblay (serving as DAC chair) have been appointed as external members.
-The DAC’s internal member is CNSC President Rumina Velshi.
+The CNSC’s DAC is composed of 4 members: 3 external members appointed by Treasury Board and 1 internal member.
+Pierre Tremblay (DAC Chair), Glenn Janes and Laura Talbot-Allan have been appointed as external members.
+The internal member is the CNSC President and CEO, Rumina Velshi.

-Pierre Tremblay is a seasoned nuclear professional who has risen to the top ranks managing a major nuclear energy supplier in Canada.
-He began his 38-year career with Ontario Hydro (subsequently Ontario Power Generation – OPG) as a trainee engineer, quickly rising through the ranks and earning progressively responsible positions in the utility’s nuclear operations.
+Pierre Tremblay is an experienced nuclear professional who has risen to the top ranks of the industry, managing both nuclear operators and nuclear service providers in Canada.
+He began his 38-year career with Ontario Hydro (subsequently Ontario Power Generation, or OPG) as a trainee engineer, quickly rising through the ranks and earning positions of increasing responsibility in the utility’s nuclear operations.

-Mr. Tremblay has had direct responsibility for the operation and maintenance of the Pickering and Darlington nuclear generating stations, as well as three major nuclear waste facilities.
-He has dealt directly with the challenges of managing a workforce of several thousand employees, as well as the development and implementation of key functions including training, security, and interfacing with the CNSC, the Ontario Energy Board and other regulators.
+Mr. Tremblay has had direct responsibility for the operation and maintenance of the Pickering and Darlington nuclear generating stations, as well as 3 major nuclear waste facilities.
+He has dealt directly with the challenges of managing a workforce of several thousand employees, and has been involved in the development and implementation of key functions, including training, security, and interfacing with the CNSC, the Ontario Energy Board and other regulators.

-From 2011 until his departure from OPG in 2015, Mr. Tremblay was responsible for Canadian Nuclear Partners, the OPG subsidiary which markets the skills and expertise of the organization to domestic and international energy-industry customers.
+From 2011 until his departure from OPG in 2015, Mr. Tremblay was responsible for Canadian Nuclear Partners (CNP), the OPG subsidiary that markets the skills and expertise of the organization to domestic and international energy industry customers.

-Mr. Tremblay holds a Master of Business Administration (MBA) from the Rotman Business School (major in finance), and earned a Bachelor of Science (Honours) in Chemical Engineering from Queen’s University.
-He is a licensed Professional Engineer and a member of the Canadian Nuclear Society and American Nuclear Society, among his many memberships and interests.
+Mr. Tremblay holds a Master of Business Administration from the Rotman School of Management (major in finance) and earned a Bachelor of Science (Honours) in Chemical Engineering from Queen’s University.
+He is a licensed professional engineer and is a member of the Canadian Nuclear Society and American Nuclear Society, among many other memberships representing a wide range of interests.
 In 2013, he was recognized as a fellow of the Canadian Academy of Engineering for his contributions to the discipline.

-Glenn has spent his career developing and implementing strategies to finance and commercialize technology.
-Most recently, he was the founding CEO of the Research & Development Corporation (RDC).
-Glenn previously worked with Imperial Innovations Group plc, a leading technology commercialization company, in London, England, before returning to Canada to launch RDC.
-He also has extensive experience working with young and growing companies to develop new products, to target and penetrate markets, and to grow sales.
+Glenn Janes has spent his career developing and implementing strategies to finance and successfully commercialize technology.
+Most recently, he was the first CEO of the Research & Development Corporation (RDC).
+Before returning to Canada to help get RDC off the ground, Mr. Janes worked with Imperial Innovations Group plc, a leading technology commercialization company in London, England.
+He also has extensive experience working with young and growing companies to develop new products, target and penetrate markets, and grow sales.

-Glenn currently serves on the boards of several organizations, including Genoa Design International Ltd., the St. John’s Board of Trade, Canadian Adaptive Snowsports, and Institute of Corporate Directors Newfoundland and Labrador.
-In these capacities, he has served on and chaired committees dealing with strategy, human resources, finance, and organizational risk, among other things.
-He is also Secretary of the Rhodes Trust for Newfoundland and Labrador.
+Mr. Janes currently serves on the board of Genoa Design International Ltd. and the Dr. Leonard Miller Centre Advisory Committee.
+In addition, he recently served on the St. John’s Board of Trade, the Board of Canadian Adaptive Snowsports, and the Newfoundland and Labrador Chapter Executive of the Institute of Corporate Directors.
+As a result, he has served on and chaired committees dealing with such things as strategy, human resources, finance and organizational risk.
+He also served as Secretary of the Rhodes Trust for Newfoundland and Labrador for 10 years.

-Glenn holds masters’ degrees in business administration, and environmental change and management from Oxford University, where he was also a Rhodes Scholar.
-He completed a Bachelor of Science in chemistry at Yale University, and holds the Chartered Director (C.Dir.) designation from The Directors College of Canada and the ICD.D designation from the Institute of Corporate Directors.
+Mr. Janes is a Rhodes Scholar.
+He holds master’s degrees in business administration and in environmental change and management from Oxford University.
+He completed a Bachelor of Science in Chemistry at Yale University, and holds the Chartered Director (C.Dir.) designation from The Directors College of Canada and the ICD.D designation from the Institute of Corporate Directors.